IN-CORE/incore-docs/manual/source/analyses/road_failure.md

 ### Road failure

 This analysis computes road damage and failure caused by **hurricane** inundation.
+This analysis computes road damage and failure based on a particular hazard.
+Currently supported hazard is: **hurricane**.

 The process for computing the road damage is similar to other parts of the built environment.
 First, a fragility is obtained based on the hazard type and attributes of the roads.
 Based on the fragility and road distance to shore, the hazard intensity is computed.